 Please note: international students should refer to this page to get an indicative course cost.

 You cannot enrol in this unit as well as the following:

 3hr weekly studio sessions that comprise of technical workshops, studio lectures, group learning activities and individual studio time.
 There is an expectation of at least an additional 3hrs independent practical work in the studio weekly (13 weeks, including an Independent Study Week).

-A series of experimental and exploratory artefacts that evidence iterative process and a portfolio of experimentation/exploration (extracted from journal and other places – maximum 15 pages) (100%)
+A series of experimental and exploratory artefacts that evidence iterative process and a portfolio of experimentation/exploration including journal (100%)

 |Timetable||View the lecture timetable | View the full unit timetable|